michaelvl/osm-analytic-tracker/README.md

 and point your browser to 127.0.0.1:8080.
 This docker image contain all necessary services to demonstrate the analytic tracker, including two worker instances.
 It is however not a good example of a 'production' deployment.
-For production-class deployments take a look at the kubernetes folder for Kubernetes pod and service descriptions.
+For production-class deployments take a look at the [Kubernetes deployment](kubernetes/README.md) in the kubernetes folder.

 ### Using an alternative config